 NATIONAL ESPRESSO DAY

-The word espresso (/ɛˈsprɛsoʊ/; Italian pronunciation: [eˈsprɛsso]) in Italian means ‘quick in time’.
-Before the advent of the espresso machine, espresso was simply a coffee expressly made for the person ordering it and made with recently roasted beans which were freshly ground before brewing and freshly brewed before serving.
-In the late 1800s, this was common practice in cafés and restaurants.
+The word espresso (/ɛˈsprɛsoʊ/; Italian pronunciation: [eˈsprɛsso]) in Italian means ‘quick in time.’
+Before the advent of the espresso machine, espresso was simply a coffee expressly made for the person ordering it.
+It was also made with recently roasted and freshly ground beans.
+The cup was brewed shortly before serving.
+In the late 1800s, this practice was commonplace in cafés and restaurants.

-This thicker, more intense brew creates a creamy foam on top called the crema.
-The richer flavors and aromas of an espresso create delicious lattes, mochas, cappuccinos, macchiato and many cafe’ creations.
+We can thank the espresso machine for this modern view of espresso.
+In 1901, Italian Luigi Bezzera invented the first successful espresso machine.
+The newer technologies produced a smaller, more concentrated cup more quickly than traditional coffee brewing methods.
+Additionally, this thicker, more intense brew created a creamy foam on top called the crema.
+The richer flavors and aromas of an espresso create delicious lattes, mochas, cappuccinos, macchiato, and many cafe’ creations.

 Enjoy a cup of espresso and use #NationalEspressoDay to post on social media.

 Be sure to order our Celebrate Every Day® coffee beans to help you celebrate every coffee holiday.
 We offer 4 roasts, including decaf.

 National Day Calendar® continues researching the origins of this caffeinated holiday.

 There are over 1,500 national days.
 Don’t miss a single one.
 Celebrate Every Day® with National Day Calendar®!